rafaelspinto/alpha/README.md

 # alpha *(work in progress)*

-Alpha is a lean framework for building web applications (*MVC* pattern).
+Alpha is a lean framework for building WEB Applications/API's (*MVC* pattern).

 --